 Revenues are recognized under Topic 606 when control of the promised goods or services is transferred to the Company's customers, in an amount that reflects the consideration the Company expects to be entitled to in exchange for those goods or services.
-The Company receives payments from government entities under its grants and contracts with the Department of Defense and the United States Department of Health and Human Services or HHS.
-These agreements provide the Company cost reimbursement plus a percentage for certain types of expenditures in return for research and development activities over a contractually defined period.
-Grant revenues are recognized over time and measured using the input method.
-The Company uses labor costs and subcontractor fees as inputs to measure progress towards satisfying its performance obligations under these agreements.
-This is the most faithful depiction of the transfer of goods and services to the government entities due to the government entities' control over the research and development activities.
-Under this method, the Company recognizes revenue generally in the period during which the related costs are incurred, in an amount that reflects the consideration the Company expects to be entitled to in exchange for those goods or services.
+Prior to transferring the government contracts over to Merck Sharp & Dohme Corp.
+(Merck) in June 2018, the Company received payments from government entities under its grants and contracts with the Department of Defense and the United States Department of Health and Human Services (HHS).
+These agreements provided the Company cost reimbursement plus a percentage for certain types of expenditures in return for research and development activities over a contractually defined period.
+Grant revenues were recognized over time and measured using the input method.
+The Company used labor costs and subcontractor fees as inputs to measure progress towards satisfying its performance obligations under these agreements.
+Under this method, the Company recognized revenue generally in the period during which the related costs were incurred, in an amount that reflected the consideration the Company expected to be entitled to in exchange for those goods or services transferred to the government entities due to the government entities' control over the research and development activities.

-The Company had \$406,000 and \$9.3 million of receivables relating to the government contracts recorded in other receivables and zero and \$465,000 of unbilled expenses relating to the government contracts recorded in prepaid expenses and other current assets on the balance sheet as of June 30, 2018 and December 31, 2017, respectively.
-The Company had \$25,000 and \$1.8 million of accrued expenses for subcontractor fees incurred under the government contracts as of June 30, 2018 and December 31, 2017, respectively.
+The grants and contracts with government entities were fully transferred to Merck as of June 2018.
+Accordingly, during the six months ended June 30, 2019, the Company recognized no grant revenue.
+The Company had \$273,000 and \$309,000 of receivables relating to the government contracts on the balance sheet as of June 30, 2019 and December 31, 2018, respectively.
+The Company had \$40,000 and \$54,000 of accrued expenses for subcontractor fees incurred under the government contracts as of June 30, 2019 and December 31, 2018, respectively.

-5. License and Research Collaboration Agreements
+5. License and Research Collaboration Agreement